How to Detect Problems in Your Marketing Communications Channels: What is Customer Acquisition Cost

 We already have an article about this metric; read this if you need some more info about LTV.

-When Madison calculated both CAC and LTV, she understood that there is quite a big problem with their CAC — compared with the last period, this increased by 10%, and the marketing budget doesn’t pay off.
+When Madison calculated both CAC and LTV, she understood that there is quite a big problem with their CAC — compared with the last period, this increased by 10%, and the marketing budget didn’t pay off.
 How can marketers help themselves?
 We asked experts for help:

 There are direct and indirect ways to I prove CAC.
 Direct — optimized targeting, improved tracking (investing into clicks data), partnerships.
 Indirect — many marketing campaigns focused on improving CAC based on content management (blogs, social media) to ads.